utkarshcmu/grafana.org/content/blog/2017-10-27-timeshift-ep19.md

 <hr />

 <h4>Upcoming Events:</h4>
 In between code pushes we like to speak at, sponsor and attend all kinds of conferences and meetups.
-We have some awesome talks lined up this November Hope to see you at one of these events!
+We have some awesome talks lined up this November.
+Hope to see you at one of these events!

 <br />
 <div class="blog-plugin">